artainmo/web-development/backend/NestJS/README.md

 Nest.js is a Node.js scalable framework built on top of express.js and TypeScript that comes with a strong opinion on how API's should be built.<br>
 Since it is very opinionated it provides a structure, a CLI, and lots of tools that let you create professional APIs fast.

-Nest provides an out-of-the-box application architecture which allows developers and teams to create highly testable, scalable, loosely coupled, and easily maintainable applications.
+Nest provides an out-of-the-box application architecture which allows developers and teams to create highly testable, scalable, loosely coupled, and easily maintainable applications. <br>
 It supports REST APIs and contains modules to handle databases, security, streaming...<br>
-`nest new` allows for base code generation for a nestjs backend, src/controller.ts is responsible for handling incoming HTTP requests.<br>
-Decorators are often used, are indicated by @ and simply is code wrapped up around another code.
+NestJS can be used for a MVC architectural model.

 More information on nestjs: docs.nestjs.com.